 EDTL:4087 Seminar: Curriculum and Student Teaching

 As an accompaniment to student teaching, Seminar is a course that helps you make sense of your student teaching experience.
 It provides a forum for you to converse with other student teachers of English, to explore your question about student teaching with an eye towards your own professional career.
 Every week we discuss the various aspects of teaching in general, such as planning, instruction, assessment, and classroom management, as well as delving into the unique characteristics of English/language arts teaching.
 Students are required to show evidence of their short- and long-term planning, their ability to reflect on their teaching practices, and their understanding of instructional strategies and assessment.
-We complete the edTPA portfolio-based assessment as well as work on professional portfolios.
+We work on professional portfolios.

 EDTL:4091 & EDTL:4092 Student Teaching